Authentic Lessons for 21st Century Learning

 25 Minute(s)

 Go to slide 9 and have students create their own graphs and equations in pairs to trade with another pair.
-Have students work with their original group to create:
+Have students work with their original partner to create:

 • 1 absolute value equation (no graph)